dgm9704/flux/README.md

 - ESMA also has validation codes and error messages for these rules, but for some reason they are not available on their website.
  When I asked about this, I was told to contact the relevant National Compentent Authority.
  I sent a question to FIN-FSA, the Finnish Financial Supervisory Authority, and I am waiting for an answer from them.
-### UPDATE
-Found some version of the validation specifications from Polish Financial Supervision Authority (UKNF) site: https://www.knf.gov.pl/knf/pl/komponenty/img/2013-ITMG-65_opis_regul_walidacyjnych_plikow_DATMAN_DATAIF_71002.xlsx
+- Found some version of the validation specifications from Polish Financial Supervision Authority (UKNF) site: https://www.knf.gov.pl/knf/pl/komponenty/img/2013-ITMG-65_opis_regul_walidacyjnych_plikow_DATMAN_DATAIF_71002.xlsx

-## Environment
+## My environment
 - [Visual Studio Code](https://code.visualstudio.com/) on [Arch Linux](https://www.archlinux.org/) for development
 - [xmllint](http://xmlsoft.org/xmllint.html) for schema validation
 - [xsltproc](http://xmlsoft.org/XSLT/xsltproc.html) for stylesheet processing